grimm004/prog-assignment/README.md

 - once: Fetch a value from a location in the database.

 ### Testing
-Various Jest tests are used to verify that portions of code work the way they are supposed to (this is primarily oriented towards the Firebase mocking).
+Various Jest tests are used to verify that static files are served correctly.

 NPM has been configured to run an ESLint pre-test on the server-side files followed by the Jest testing.
 This can be run using the following:
 ```